bmc/brizzled/source/_posts/2012-02-04-generating-a-table-of-contents-in-octopress.markdown

 ### The Javascript

 First, let's take a look at the Javascript itself.
-I chose to put the bulk of the logic into a separate function, in a separate Javascript file called `generate-toc.js`.
+I chose to put the bulk of the logic into its own function, in a separate Javascript file called `generate-toc.js`.
 (You can see the source for that file in my [blog's GitHub repo][generate-toc].
-I've also reproduced it, below.
+I've also reproduced it, below.)

 {% codeblock generate-toc.js %}
 function generateTOC(insertBefore, heading) {